adamdrsinc/odin-tic-tac-toe/README.md

 ## Learnt
 - Enhanced my knowledge of grid and flexbox and styling using CSS.
 - Learnt about JavaScript coding principles such as factory methods and IIFEs.

+## Link
+This game can be played at the following link: adamdrsinc.github.io/odin-tic-tac-toe